Hieromon/AutoConnect/mkdocs/filesystem.md

 ## Selecting appropriate Filesystem

-There are two file systems for utilizing the on-board flash on the ESP8266 or the ESP32, SPIFFS and LittleFS.
-The file system used by AutoConnect is determined when the sketch is built.
+There are two file systems for utilizing the onboard flash on the ESP8266 or the ESP32, SPIFFS and LittleFS.
+The file system to be applied is determined at the time of the sketch built.
 AutoConnect will determine as a file system to apply either SPIFFS or LittleFS according to the macro definition in [`AutoConnectDefs.h`](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h) and has the following two definitions to include the file system.

 ```cpp
 #define AC_USE_SPIFFS